ketul40/businesssim/README.md

 ## 🌟 Overview

-SkillLoop lets you rehearse tough workplace situations through guided role-play with AI, then receive transparent, rubric-based feedback and targeted practice drills.
+SkillLoops lets you rehearse tough workplace situations through guided role-play with AI, then receive transparent, rubric-based feedback and targeted practice drills.
 Perfect for:

 - Preparing for high-stakes meetings
 - Convincing directors on project directions